 @ the back door of the Oakes Building.

 We are currently not able to deliver.

 If you have any questions, please feel free to contact

 Principal All Call Message on Tuesday, September 15, 2020

 We have some good news to share tonight.
-We have heard from Maine DOE that we are able to extend our food service program and offer breakfast and lunch meals to ALL students at no cost through to December 31, 2020.
-Thank you for all of you who have already returned the food service forms – our school programming benefits from the completion of these forms and we will need this information to provide free and reduced meals after the COVID relief funding ends on December 31.
+We have heard from Maine DOE that we are able to extend our food service program and offer breakfast and lunch meals to ALL students at no cost through to the end of the 2020-2021 school year.
+Thank you for all of you who have already returned the food service forms – our school programming benefits from the completion of these forms and we will need this information to provide free and reduced meals after the COVID relief funding ends.
 We will be sending back your checks for meal payments in with progress reports that will be mailed on Friday, October 9.
 Students who paid in cash will receive a school issued check for repayment.